Pixelshiftarr/struve-geodetic-arc/README.md

 # Struve Geodetic Arc

 First ever web mapping project.
-Visualisation of the 34 triangulation points of the Struve geodetic arc, which have been part of the <a href="https://whc.unesco.org/en/list/1187/" rel="nofollow">UNESCO World Heritage</a> since 2005.
+Visualisation of the 34 triangulation points of the Struve Geodetic Arc, which have been part of the [UNESCO World Heritage](https://whc.unesco.org/en/list/1187/) since 2005.

 ## Libraries used:

 - leaflet.js
 - leaflet.legend.js

 ## Layers:

 - Triangulation points, sorted by the type of marking:
   - Engraved cross mark (eg. in stone)
   - Drilled or digged hole
   - Cairn
   - Monument
   - Tower
   - No data available
 - Longitude through the Observatory of the University of Tartu, Estonia
 - Involved countries (Norway, Finland, Sweden, Russian Federation, Estonia, Latvia, Lithuania, Belarus, Moldova and Ukraine.